Advice for smokers

 - Tap your ash into an ashtray, never a wastebasket containing other rubbish – and don’t let the ash or cigarette ends build up in the ashtray.

 - Fit and maintain a smoke alarm – when a fire starts, you only have a few minutes to escape.
 A working smoke alarm can buy you valuable time to get out, stay out and dial 999.
-You can get a basic smoke alarm for the same price as a packet of cigarettes.
+You can get a basic smoke alarm less than the price of a packet of cigarettes.
 Better still are those smoke alarms with long-life batteries or mains-powered.